 What are the right B2B referral program KPIs to track?

 Introducing a fresh growth channel to your go-to-market strategy requires solid groundwork.
 For user referrals, selecting the appropriate metrics grounded in accurate data is very important.
 Like any marketing channel, you need to test and learn your way to make referrals perform well.

 These "on the ground" metrics are actionable, and you should look at them to understand how you can improve your program performance.
 They should point to specific actions to optimize the overall performance.
 The best input metrics are predictive of later outcomes.

 These metrics are linked to the long-term value the referral program generates.
 They directly link to your annual recurring revenue (ARR) referral to predict future growth.
 These metrics are a composite of various metrics.

 Measures how well you can help existing users discover your referral program through various marketing tactics.
 It is the prerequisite for users to interact with the program and share referral links.
 Best programs are easily accessible alongside the features your users use and love.

-How to improve referral recruitment rate
+How to improve the activation rate

 To improve discoverability, it should be accessible across a range of touchpoints.
 Users need to be reminded frequently that a program exists.
 Embed welcome notifications and a FAQ on your platform to guide new users and provide them with a smooth onboarding experience.
 You can also embed a well-placed link to a referral program page on your website to inform them.
 Running activation campaigns, such as social media or email campaigns, can help increase engagement and attract a larger audience.
 Additionally, embedding programs at various touchpoints and enabling contextual sharing, especially during proud user moments or when receiving high Net Promoter Scores (NPS>8), can further boost discoverability.